oar-team/batsim/docs/tuto-reproducible-experiment/tuto.rst

 lowering the entry cost in the Nix_ ecosystem.

 .. warning::
-  This tutorial uses old versions of Batsim/schedulers/Kapack_.
+  This tutorial uses old versions of Batsim and scheduler.
-  It should still work (otherwise please :ref:`contact_us` to report the issue) and the presented steps to improve the experiment repeatibility remain relevant.
+  It should still work (otherwise this is a bug, please :ref:`contact_us` to report the issue) and the presented steps to improve the experiment repeatibility are still relevant.

-  However, if you are looking for a starting environment for your experiment, please note that repositories and versions are outdated.
+  However, please refer to :ref:`using_batsim_from_well_defined_nix_env` if you are looking for a starting environment to copy/paste for your experiment, **not** to these files.
-  In particular, Kapack_ efforts have moved to the `NUR-Kapack`_ repository, so you need to use the `NUR-Kapack`_ repository instead of Kapack_ for up-to-date Batsim/schedulers/SimGrid/etc. package definitions.

 Defining a reproducible environment
 -----------------------------------